Gifted Education Programme (Singapore)

 The Gifted Education Programme (GEP) is an academic programme in Singapore, initially designed to identify the top 0.25% (later expanded to 0.5%, then 1%) of students from each academic year with outstanding intelligence.
 The tests are based on verbal, mathematical and spatial abilities (as determined by two rounds of tests).
 Selected students will then be transferred to schools offering the GEP.
 GEP classes are designed to fit the students' learning ability, and may cover subjects in greater breadth and depth.
 The curriculum is designed by the Gifted Education Branch and eschews the use of textbooks for notes that have been prepared by GEP teachers.
 The programme has now been expanded to 1% of the students from each academic year.

 History

 The Gifted Education Programme was first implemented in Singapore in 1984 amid some public concern.
 It was initiated by the Ministry of Education (MOE) in line with its policy under the New Education System to allow each student to learn at his/her own pace.
 The MOE has a commitment to ensure that the potential of each pupil is recognised, nurtured and developed.
 It was recognised that intellectually gifted pupils should be given apter classes to reach their full potential.
 From its inauguration in two primary schools and two secondary schools, the programme has now expanded to nine primary schools (as of October 2004) and was at its peak before the introduction of the Integrated Programme (IP).

+In 2024, Prime Minister Lawrence Wong announced that the GEP will be discontinued in its present form and will be replaced by a school-based programme in which all primary schools will set aside resources to identify their high-ability students and stretch them academically.
+These changes will take effect starting with the Primary One cohort of 2024.
+Further details will be announced by Education Minister Chan Chun Sing at a later date.